eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-json-reference.md

 "ide" : {
   "onProjectsLoaded" : {                // Actions triggered when a project is opened
     "actions" : [{
       "id" : "openFile",                // Opens a file in editor.
-Open addl files by repeating "properties" : {                  // Specifies which file to open (include project name) "file" : "/my-project/pom.xml"
+Can add multiple "properties" : {                  // The file to open (include project name) "file" : "/my-project/pom.xml"
       }
     }, {
-      "id" : "findReplace",             // Find and replace values in source code "properties" : {
+      "id" : "findReplace",                          // Find and replace in code "properties" : {
         "in"          : "(pom\\.xm.*)|(test\\..*)",  // Which files?
         "find"        : "GROUP_ID",                  // What to replace?